Raulrdz314/raulrdz314.github.io/index.md

 Through my coursework, I improved my ability to communicate technical information and use tools like Cisco Packet Tracer and Excel.
 I enhanced a network design project by improving the layout, correcting IP addressing, and organizing the data into a structured format.

+Throughout the program, I also developed better problem-solving skills and learned how to approach issues step by step.
+Whether it was troubleshooting a network or improving a project, I learned how to break problems down and find practical solutions.
+These skills are important not only in computer science but also in real-world situations, especially in law enforcement where attention to detail and problem-solving are critical.

 This ePortfolio shows my growth in software design, algorithms, and databases.

 ---